Non-local quantum field theory from doubly special relativity: Towards a DSR QFT in position space

 Notice that having a relativity principle implies that Lorentz transformations and the composition law must be isometries of the momentum metric.
 From a geometrical point of view, linear Lorentz transformations are isometries whenever the metric is of the form

-where $\Lambda$ is the high energy scale.
+where $\Lambda$ is the high{-}energy scale.
 This kind of metrics was also found to be privileged from a geometrical point of view when a curvature in both momentum space and spacetime is considered~\cite{Relancio:2020rys,Pfeifer:2021tas}.
 There are different (indeed infinite) choices of momentum metrics that possess linear Lorentz transformations as isometries.
 In particular, we will focus on a maximally symmetric momentum metric which is conformally Minkowski,

-because it is particularly favored from a geometrical point of view due to its conformal form~\cite{Relancio:2020rys,Chirco:2022jvx}.
-Note that the plus sign stands for AdS and the minus for dS.
+because it is particularly favored from {a geometrical interpretation of DSR due to its conformal form}~\cite{Relancio:2020rys,Chirco:2022jvx}.\footnote{{On the one hand, this metric corresponds to a maximally symmetric space, from which one can construct a deformed relativistic kinematics, as discussed above.
+On the other hand, due to its conformal form the same Einstein equations of GR are obtained, even if the metric is momentum dependent.
+This implies that there is no need of extra (momentum dependent) source terms, very difficult to be interpreted form a physical point of view~\cite{Relancio:2020rys}.
+Moreover, the Einstein tensor is conserved under the covariant derivative of this metric~\cite{Chirco:2022jvx}.
+These last two conditions are not necessarily true for other metrics.
+Then, due to all its properties, we will use this metric in the following. }} Note that the plus sign stands for AdS and the minus for dS.
 Now, we will generalize the Klein--Gordon, Dirac, and electromagnetic Lagrangians within our approach.

+{Before going on, we would like to comment the differences between our approach and other works of the literature.
+In~\cite{Battisti:2010sr,Arzano:2020jro}, the authors present a field theory in which a deformed composition law (given by the start product) always appears, even in the free part of the theory.
+In our work, the free part is only modified by the action of the tilde partial operator.
+Then, our proposal is to consider that the free part involves infinite derivatives ({thus} capturing the physical implications of a curved momentum space) but does not involve the composition law, which should appear when interactions come into play.
+Due to this difference between our approach and those of the literature, the free part of the theory (and also the interaction one) should be different.
+We hope to explore the differences and similarities of both approaches in future works. }